 After striking, the coins are inspected for quality.
 Those that meet the standards are counted and packaged for distribution.

-Newly minted investment-grade American Silver Eagle Bullion coins are available only through retail precious metals and are sold in various packaging options, including tubes, monster boxes, and individual holders.
+Newly minted investment-grade American Silver Eagle Bullion coins are available only through retail precious metals and sold in various packaging options, including tubes, monster boxes, and individual holders.